Mason Mount: 2021–22: Second Chelsea Player of the Year

 On 11 August 2021, following a 1–1 draw after extra time in the 2021 UEFA Super Cup against Villarreal, Mount scored Chelsea's fourth penalty in the resulting shoot-out, which saw Chelsea triumph 6–5 for their second UEFA Super Cup title.
 On 8 October, Mount was one of five Chelsea players included in the final 30-man shortlist for the 2021 Ballon d'Or.
-The Ballon d’Or was won by Lionel Messi, and Mount would place 19th in the rankings.
+The Ballon d'Or was won by Lionel Messi, and Mount would place 19th in the rankings.
 On 23 October, Mount scored his first goals of the season, and his first hat-trick for Chelsea, in a 7–0 home win over Norwich City.

-In December, Mount became the youngest Chelsea player to score in four consecutive Premier League games, with a goal and assist in back-to-back trips to Watford and West Ham, and then scoring at home against Leeds United and Everton.
+In December, Mount became the youngest Chelsea player to score in four consecutive Premier League games, with a goal and assist in back-to-back trips to Watford and West Ham United, and then scoring at home against Leeds United and Everton.
 On 16 December, at 22 years and 340 days, Mount became the youngest Chelsea player to score 20 Premier League goals in the competition's history.
-As a result of his four goals and three assists during the December 2021 month, he was nominated for Player of the Month and his goal against West Ham was nominated for Goal of the Month, which were eventually won by Raheem Sterling and Alexandre Lacazette, respectively.
+As a result of his four goals and three assists during the December 2021 month, he was nominated for Premier League Player of the Month and his goal against West Ham was nominated for Premier League Goal of the Month, which were eventually won by Raheem Sterling and Alexandre Lacazette, respectively.

-Mount made his 100th Premier League appearance on 20 April 2022, marking the occasion with an assist, although this ended in a 2–4 home defeat against Arsenal.
+Mount scored in three consecutive matches for the first time in his Chelsea career in April, with two goals and an assist at Southampton in the Premier League, a goal and an assist in the away leg against Real Madrid in the quarter-finals of the Champions League, and a goal against Crystal Palace in the semi-finals of the FA Cup.
+He made his 100th Premier League appearance on 20 April 2022, marking the occasion with an assist, although this ended in a 4–2 home defeat against Arsenal.